dipson94/packagemaker/README.md

 **Final thoughts**

-packagemaker only helps with making a template or initial structure of a package.
-For making better package work on the file manually using the editor.
+template_pypackage_builder only helps with making a template or initial structure of a package.
+For making better package, work on the files manually using the editor.

 ## Author